hipsnip-cookbooks/nvm/README.md

 - `from_source` - install from source if true, default to false
 - `alias_as_default` - alias the current version as the default version, default true

+##### Only used for user install
+- `user_install` - install nvm for a particular user, default false
+- `user` - user to install nvm as, no default
+- `group` - group to install nvm as, defaults to user
+- `user_nome` - home directory of user for user install if it is a non standard home directory, default /home/$user
+- `nvm_directory` -

 #### Examples

 Install from binary